Menditect/documentation/docs/howtos/record-user-actions.md

 - Click on <i class="fas fa-video"></i> ("Create a recording") in the Test Case to open the recording page.
 - Click "Start recording".
 - In the browser, navigate to the Test Application.
 - Perform the actions to be recorded there.
-Make sure to include navigating to the page where the actions are performed in the recording.
+Make sure to start the recorder before opening the page where the first record action takes place.
 - In the browser, navigate back to MTA.
 - Click "Stop recording".